 The season result was a staggering 10 wins out of 16 races, 15 pole positions and 10 fastest laps.
 The car proved more than capable for Mansell to finally secure his long awaited drivers' championship title, along with the constructors' title for Williams.
-In fact, the FW14B was initially planned to only race until August as the Williams FW15C was ready by then, but its reliability and pace proved it unnecessary until the next season.
+In fact, the FW14B was initially planned to only race until August as the Williams FW15, a car built with active suspension in mind from the start was ready.
+Reliability and pace proved it unnecessary, so that concept was further developed towards the Williams FW15C that ran in the 1993 season.

 Front suspension: Twin-link, pushrod-operated, hydro-pneumatic